Fundamental Factorization of a GLSM, Part I: Construction: Admissible resolutions of GLSMs

 \begin{proof} Given $[C_0 \to C_1]$ and $\cD$ as above, the statement of the lemma is the same as the statement of the lemma for the complex $[C_0\oplus \cD \ra C_1]$ where, instead of the original $\cD$, we now have $\cD=\cO$.
 Hence, we may assume $\cD=\cO_S$.
 The vanishing \eqref{eq: ext vanishing} now follows from Equation $(4.26)$ of \cite[Lemma 4.2.5]{PV}, in view of the fact that, since we work in characteristic zero, for any vector bundle $\cW$, both the symmetric power $\op{Sym}^q\cW$ and the exterior power $\bigwedge\nolimits^q\cW$ are direct summands in $\cW^{\ot q}$. \end{proof}

+\begin{proof}[Proof of Proposition~\ref{prop: satisfy all}.]
+First notice that if $[A\to B]$ is an admissible resolution on $S$, then its pull-back is an admissible resolution on $U$.
+Hence we may assume $U=S$.

-We now return to the proof of Proposition \ref{prop: satisfy all}.
-Start with a resolution $\pi_* \cA \ra \pi_*\cB$ satisfying Condition \ref{assume ev chainlevel}, whose existence is guaranteed by Corollary \ref{surjectivity downstairs}.
+Now, start with a resolution $\pi_* \cA \ra \pi_*\cB$ satisfying Condition \ref{assume ev chainlevel}, whose existence is guaranteed by Corollary \ref{surjectivity downstairs}.
 We modify it so that it also satisfies Condition \ref{assume alpha chainlevel}.
 Specifically, by Lemma~\ref{lem: kill ext}, we may choose a component-wise surjective quasi-isomorphism

 such that

 for $i+ j \le d_0$, $j\ge 1$ and $q \geq 1$.
 Here $d_0$ is the polynomial degree of $w$ so that $w \in \Sym^{\bullet \le d_0} V^\vee$.
 Now, we may define

 Then, we may take $E_d$ to be the complex